Ida Louise Jackson

 Ida Louise Jackson (October 12, 1902 – March 8, 1996) was an American educator and philanthropist.
 She attended and graduated from the University of California, Berkeley following her family’s move to California.
-As one of 17 Black students that attended the university at the time, Jackson prioritized creating safe spaces for African American community members.
+As one of 17 Black students who attended the university at the time, Jackson prioritized creating safe spaces for African American community members.
 Throughout her undergraduate career, Jackson was invested in a teaching career, specifically in Oakland, California.
-Despite push back from school administration, her dreams were finally realized in 1926 when she became the first African American woman to teach high school in the state of California.
+Despite pushback from school administration, her dreams were finally realized in 1926 when she became the first African American woman to teach high school in the state of California.
 At the same time, her ambitions were rooted in giving back to her community back in Mississippi.
-Through the networks that she formed in California, Jackson returned back to her home state in 1935 to develop programs around education and health care for poor, rural Black folks.
-Ida Louise Jackson’s contributions were celebrated by her alma mater and the University of California, Berkeley named their first graduate apartment housing unit in her honor.
+Through the networks that she formed in California, Jackson returned to her home state in 1935 to develop programs around education and health care for poor, rural Black folks.
+Ida Louise Jackson’s contributions were celebrated by her alma mater when the University of California, Berkeley, named its first graduate apartment housing unit in her honor.

 Early life

-Ida Louise Jackson was born in Vicksburg, Mississippi on October 12, 1902.
+Ida Louise Jackson was born in Vicksburg, Mississippi, on October 12, 1902.
 She was the daughter of Pompey Jackson and Nellie Jackson.
 Although a former slave born in Alabama, her father was a pastor and farmer.
 Her mother was born in New Orleans.
 Jackson was one of eight children, but was the youngest child and their only girl.
 At the young age of three, Jackson had learned to read and was permitted to go to school with her older brothers.
 By the time that she was eight, she was enrolled in Vicksburg’s Cherry Hill High School.
 She later graduated from high school at the age of eleven in 1914.
 Ida Louise Jackson attributed her love for education to her parents.
 In an interview with the Bancroft Library, as part of their Black Alumni series, Jackson recalls the time her father told her and her siblings to, “Get an education.
 It's the one thing the white man can't take from you.”
 Jackson spoke at length about the value of education that was instilled in her at a young age and her parents’ view of schooling increasing their access to opportunities.
-In addition, Jackson recalled that her time in the South was stepped in fear of racial violence -- especially for the boys of the family.
+In addition, Jackson recalled that her time in the South was steeped in fear of racial violence—especially for the boys of the family.
 Jackson’s mother was fearful of what would happen to her sons, so she encouraged them to move to California in hopes of securing better jobs and a sense of safety in the West.
 While her brothers were in California, Jackson finished school.
 She attended Rust College as a boarding student, and trained as a teacher at Dillard University in New Orleans.
 By 1917, she had earned her Normal Teaching Diploma and certificate in home economics.
-As participants in the first wave of the Great Migration, Jackson and her mother joined her brothers in 1918.
-They had all moved to Oakland, California.
+In 1918, after the death of her father, and as participants in the first wave of the Great Migration, Jackson and her mother joined her brothers in Oakland, California.